nseidm1/GuaranteedTimeoutConnection/README.md

 <br>
 2) A getter to retrieve the HttpsURLConnection reference.
 <br>
 3) A convenient method to get an inputStream on a supplied URL.
 Provide an InputStreamCallback and the URL to connect to.
+If an input stream is not returned within the specified timeut a standard SocketException/IOException gets returned in the callback.
 <br>
 4) A convenient method to open the connection.
 Supply OpenConnectionCallback and the URL to connect to.
+If a connection is not opened within the specified timeout a standard SocketException/IOException gets returned in the callback.
 <br><br>
 After the callback is hit in the openConnection method, you'll likely want a reference to the URLConnection which can be retrieved using one of the available public getters.<br><br>